CasalettoJ/Aquarius-Wallet/README.md

 ## Client

 Contains the test frontend website for Aquarius-Wallet.
-Targets modern browsers and mobile browsers, intended for responsive design.
+It is a POC and needs heavy refactoring for real use.

 ## Server